deors/workshop-pipelines/readme.md

 Next, click on `Add Credentials` in the left menu.
 In the credential kind select `Secret text`.
 The secret value is the API token just generated.
 The secret id can be `ci-sonarqube` as well.
 Press `Create` when finished to save the credentials in the store.

-Now, let's configure the SonarQube server integration.
+Next, let's configure the SonarQube server integration.
 Go back to the dashboard, click on `Manage Jenkins` menu option and next click on `Configure System` menu option.
 Scroll down until the section `SonarQube Servers` is visible.
 Click the checkbox to allow injection of server configuration.

 Next, let's add the SonarQube instance name and URL.
 To ensure that the right server is used by the pipeline use `ci-sonarqube` for the instance name.
 If the selected name is different, it should match the name referenced in the pipeline later.
 For the server URL, use the SonarQube home URL.
 For example, for a server running on AWS EC2, the URL would look like: `http://ec2-xxx-xxx-xxx-xxx.eu-west-1.compute.amazonaws.com:9000/sonarqube`.
 Finally, for the server authentication token, use the API token stored in the `ci-sonarqube` credential created before.
 Click the `Save` button and configuration on the Jenkins side is ready.

 ### Configuring credentials for Docker Hub